Aminakzyzz/Spotify-Music-Recommender/README.md

 - recomandationskNrearest.py implements k-nearest neighbors algorithm to privide recomendations for similar songs to the given one in the input, based on specified parameters.

+**Requirements**

+This are the libraries saved in the "requirements.txt":

+- PyQt6
+- pandas
+- matplotlib
+- numpy
+- scikit-learn
+- requests

+This was tested in python versions 3.12.1 and 3.9.0